Graduate Certificate of Social Impact

 1 year part-time

-Hawthorn (Semester 1, Semester 2) - View application and start dates
+Hawthorn (Semester 1, Semester 2, HE Block 1, Term 4) - View application and start dates

 Be an innovator

 Undertake this course and you’ll be joining other change-makers at Swinburne’s Australian Graduate School of Entrepreneurship – the first dedicated entrepreneurship school in the nation.
 One of our unique AGSE offerings, this course will give you the mindset of edge.

 “Entrepreneurship,” says AGSE Director, Alex Kaiser (pictured), “is about questioning the status-quo, identifying opportunities, making decisions and implementing ideas.
 Concisely, it’s about having impact.”